-It will be remembered that in the classical minuet the repeats are made before the Trio but are left out at the Da capo; hence the expression Da capo senza replica.
-The same holds for the alleluia sung once after the verse. their plan, of the Minuet or the Scherzo.
+True, an introït, with its psalm and repeat and, especially, an allelúia with its verse and da capo senza replica?, remind one, by their plan, of the Minuet or the Scherzo.
 And again, classical Rondo form is suggested by a respond such as the Libera.
-This respond opens with an extensive initial sentence composed of three musical periods, Libera, Quando, Dum véneris; then follow in succession, three couplets, the verses: Tremens, Dies, Réquiem, between which we hear Quando cali after Tremens, Dum véneris after Dies, and finally, after the verse Réquiem, the repetition of the whole of the beginning with its three parts.
+This respond opens with an extensive initial sentence composed of three musical periods, Libera, Quando, Dum véneris; then follow in succession, three couplets, the verses: Tremens, Dies, Réquiem, between which we hear Quando cæli after Tremens, Dum véneris after Dies, and finally, after the verse Réquiem, the repetition of the whole of the beginning with its three parts.
 A Kyrie, for instance, will give out one theme for the Kyrie, another for the Christe, and unites the two on the last Kyrie.